ebelle/reddit-emotion-dataset/README.md

 # reddit-emotion-dataset
 Creates a emotion dataset using responses to AskReddit questions such as "what makes you happy?"
-Best results lead to an F1 of 0.70 over a baseline of 0.20.
-"Disgusted" was the most difficult emotion to classify with an accuracy of 0.42.
-Additional hand-cleaning of the data and more focused keywords may improve results.
-Some titles, such as "Does money buy happiness?" can be tricky to catch while scraping.

-To use the scraper, you need a yaml file with your reddit credentials, which can be obtained here: https://docs.google.com/forms/d/e/1FAIpQLSezNdDNK1-P8mspSbmtC2r86Ee9ZRbC66u929cG2GX0T9UMyw/viewform
+To use the scraper, you need reddit credentials, which can be obtained here: https://docs.google.com/forms/d/e/1FAIpQLSezNdDNK1-P8mspSbmtC2r86Ee9ZRbC66u929cG2GX0T9UMyw/viewform and then they should be put into a yaml file.

-It can be run as:
+The scraper can be run as:

 bash
 python reddit_scraper.py --save-path data/ \
 --reddit-credentials credentials.yaml

-If you'd like to hand clean the titles first, use the --titles-only flag.
+If you'd like to hand clean the titles being scraped first, use the --titles-only flag.
 This will return a csv with the titles of all the posts to be scraped.
-After cleaning, to get the comments, run the scraper again with:
+After cleaning, in order to get the comments, run the scraper again with:

 bash
 python reddit_scraper.py --save-path data/ \
---get-comments data/2018.08.08_titles.csv \
+--get-comments data/titles.csv \
 --reddit-credentials credentials.yaml

 Title search terms can be changed by creating your own --emotion-dict for the scraper.
 Default dictionary is :<br />